thejohnhoffer/minerva-client-js/README.md

 #### Create repository/import/etc
 Create a repository and then an import within it.
 Get credentials to upload to the import and upload an example image.
-Complete the import and wait for a BFU within to be marked as complete.
-Get details of an image within that BFU.
+Complete the import and wait for a Fileset within to be marked as complete.
+Get details of an image within that Fileset.

 ```js
 // Names need to be unique, for this demonstration use a unique ID